Francis Coleman

-Francis Coleman (12 January 192410 April 2008) was a conductor and television producer and director.
+Francis Arthur Coleman (12 January 1924 – 10 April 2008) was a Canadian television producer, director, author, and orchestral conductor who pioneered arts and music programming in the United Kingdom.

 Early life and education

-Born in Montreal, Quebec, Canada, Coleman began working in an office at the age of fourteen while studying music at evening classes.
-He continued his musical education at McGill University, the Conservatoire de musique et d'art dramatique du Québec and then the Eastman School of Music in Rochester, New York, before conducting under Pierre Monteux.
+Francis Arthur Coleman was born on 12 January 1924 in French-speaking Montreal, Quebec, Canada, to an Irish father and a French mother.
+He was educated at McGill University before continuing his musical studies at the Conservatoire de musique et d'art dramatique du Québec and the Eastman School of Music in Rochester, New York.
+He further developed his conducting technique under the tutelage of Pierre Monteux, attending two of the maestro's summer schools in Maine.